Suggested words

 Ground-breaking local filmmakers

-Our second gallery, Pioneers, focuses on the lives and work of innovative filmmakers from what became known as the Brighton School, such as George Albert Smith and William Friese-Greene.
+Our second gallery, Pioneers, focuses on the lives and work of innovative filmmakers from what became known as the Brighton School, such as George Albert Smith and James Williamson.
 Working with new technology in the late 19th and early 20th centuries, they were responsible for key developments in filmmaking and colour cinematography, putting Hove on the map in the process.
 You can see footage from some of their ground-breaking films in a mini cinema in the gallery.

 Early cameras on display.